A customer satisfaction survey

 - Value for money

 - Ease of use (from order to delivery)

 - Handling of queries (quickly/effectively)

 Depending on your objectives, you may want to go into more detail with some subjects than with others.
 A survey that is focused on evaluating customer service may want to ask specific questions about a customer's experience, such as how many times they have contacted the company.

 Here are two common types of question.
 Don't simply stick to one format: instead, use the question most likely to give you the information you want.

 - eg. How would you rate the company's customer service?

 - e.g. How could the company improve customer service?

 - A combination of different question types can be complementary.
 For example, you could first ask how importantly they rank a particular issue, then ask for detailed feedback.

-If you are in the Winchester area and are looking for support and advice from a team of professional accountants and business advisers, contact AVASK.
+If you are in the Southampton area and are looking for support and advice from a team of professional accountants and business advisers, contact AVASK.